Afghan skiers, once chasing the Olympics, rebuild as refugees in Italy

 She still has ambitions to be a professional skier, honing her craft like her idol, former Austrian gold medalist skier Hermann Maier.
 But there aren’t areas where she can properly train.
 “I really miss the mountains in Afghanistan,” she said.

 Trento is within proximity of several mountains and ski resorts, and he recently completed the Trento Half Marathon.
 But sports are a hobby now.
-After losing two years of training, he no longer dreams of representing Afghanistan in the Beijing Games.
+After losing two years of training, he no longer dreams of representing Afghanistan in this winter’s Beijing Games.

 “It’s just figuring out how to get integrated here to find the work to do and to make a living,” Farhang said.